marci-pires/WikiHadatac/HADatAc-User-Guide.md

 ### 3.4.2.3 Ingestion Workflow

-The exact way files are fed into HADatAc may vary by application.
-Below, we describe a partial order of events that must be observed:
+The exact way metadata files are fed into HADatAc may vary by application.
+Below, we describe a partial order of events that must be observed in automated workflows feeding metadata content into HADatAc:

 * STD files can be submitted any time
 * SDD files can be submitted any time